unicef-polymer/etools-ajax/README.md

 }
 ```

+- unauthorized: event fired if the response status code is 401

+- forbidden: event fired if the response status code is 403

 #### Unsafe requests

 Submitting data using unsafe requests with methods such as POST, PUT or DELETE will require a CSRF Token that has to be stored